Doreamonsky/Panzer-War-Lit-Mod/README.md

 Mod Download Index: [Click To View](https://github.com/Doreamonsky/Panzer-War-Lit-Mod/wiki/Mod-Index)

 ## How to install Mods

 First,Launch game for one time for generating folders for you.

-Then,Copy \*.Zip files to Android\data\com.shanghaiwindy.PanzerWarOpenSource\files\mods\Installs\
+Then,Copy \*.modpack files to Android\data\com.shanghaiwindy.PanzerWarOpenSource\files\mods\Installs\

 Finally,Launch the game,you will have it !

 ### Tips

-Zip files will be unzip by the game during the installation.
+Modpack files will be unzip by the game during the installation.(Modpack is just a zip file)

 ## Manage Mods by Mod Hub